 This command will start our React App, ready to be used or published on the web or deployment services.
 And this concludes the process of creating a web app from scratch, which, as you can see, is not an inherently difficult process by any stretch.
 But it is always tempting to ease your work even more.
 And we can show you how to create any web app faster in our video guide.

 What do we mean by simplifying the process as a CMS?
-With the help of Flatlogic’s Full Stack Web App Generator, you can do it in a jiffy.
+With the help of Flatlogic’s Full Stack AI Web App Generator, you can do it in a jiffy.
 Here is a guide video made by our CTO, Alexey, on how to make a React app step by step:

 Step №1.
 Choose your projects name

 Any good story starts with a title, any good React App CMS starts with a name.
-So, summon all of your wit and creativity and write your project’s name into the fill-in bar in Flatlogic’s Full Stack Web App Generator.
+So, summon all of your wit and creativity and write your project’s name into the fill-in bar in Flatlogic’s Full Stack Web AI App Generator.

 Step №2.
 Select your React App’s Stack